-Whenever someone experiences such important changes in his or her bowel patterns, it's worth checking in with a health care provider to make sure that there isn't a problem that needs treatment.
+Whenever someone experiences such important changes in her or his bowel patterns, it's worth checking in with a health care provider to make sure that there isn't a problem that needs treatment.
 Your health care provider will gather additional information, face to face, with questions and perhaps with tests.
 S/he can then narrow down your symptoms to a specific diagnosis.

 If you live with your family, perhaps your pediatrician is a place to start, since s/he is trained to see people from birth until age 21.
 If you are away at school, the health service is another starting place.
-It's important to say that you have been experiencing certain symptoms, that you have had them for a (specify length of time), and that you are worried it might be cancer, to the person who makes the appointments over the phone, to the person who interviews you in person, and/or to your medical provider at your appointment.
-You can meet with the health care provider in his or her office for a discussion, fully dressed, before going into the examining room to change into a gown, which also can help you feel more comfortable.
+It's good to say that you have been experiencing certain symptoms, that you have had them for a specific length of time, and that you are worried it might be cancer.
+Say this to the person who makes the appointments over the phone, to the person who interviews you in person, and/or to your medical provider at your appointment.
+You can meet with the health care provider in her or his office for a discussion, fully dressed, before going into the examining room to change into a gown, which also can help you feel more comfortable.

 Is there someone who could go with you to an appointment?
 A family member or close friend?
 It's sometimes useful, especially when you are anxious, to have another pair of listening ears at important appointments.

 When you see your health care provider, you need to express to him or her exactly how concerned you are by your symptoms.
 In the time leading up to your appointment, you may start keeping a journal of the things you eat and the kinds of symptoms you experience.
 Writing things down may reveal some pattern(s) to your discomfort, and can often assist with a diagnosis.

 You may wish to ask your health care provider some of the following questions: